Edogawa Ranpo: Postwar

 In the 1950s, he and a bilingual translator collaborated for five years on a translation of Edogawa's works into English, published as Japanese Tales of Mystery and Imagination by Tuttle.
-Since the translator could speak but not read Japanese, and Edogawa could read but not write English, the translation was done aurally, with Edogawa reading each sentence aloud, then checking the written English.
+Since the translator could speak but not read Japanese and Edogawa could read but not write English, the translation was done aurally, with Edogawa reading each sentence aloud, then checking the written English.

 Another of his interests, especially during the late 1940s and 1950s, was bringing attention to the work of his dear friend Jun'ichi Iwata (1900–1945), an anthropologist who had spent many years researching the history of homosexuality in Japan.
-During the 1930s, Edogawa and Iwata had engaged in a light-hearted competition to see who could find the most books about erotic desire between men.
+During the 1930s, Edogawa and Iwata had engaged in a lighthearted competition to see who could find the most books about erotic desire between men.
 Edogawa dedicated himself to finding books published in the West and Iwata dedicated himself to finding books having to do with Japan.
-Iwata died in 1945, with only part of his work published, so Edogawa worked to have the remaining work on queer historiography published.
+Iwata died in 1945 with only part of his work published, so Edogawa worked to have the remaining work on gay historiography published.

 In the postwar period, a large number of Edogawa's books were made into films.
 The interest in using Edogawa's literature as a departure point for creating films has continued well after his death.
-Edogawa, who suffered from a variety of health issues, including atherosclerosis and Parkinson's disease, died from a cerebral hemorrhage at his home in 1965.
+Edogawa, who had a variety of health issues, including atherosclerosis and Parkinson's disease, died from a cerebral hemorrhage at his home in 1965.
 His grave is at the Tama Cemetery in Fuchu, near Tokyo.